theodo-group/universal-app/docs/how-to/installing-libraries.md

 ## General Approach

-The ideal scenario is you only install the package to the smallest unit in which you're using it.
+The ideal scenario is you only install the library to the smallest unit in which you're using it.
 For example, I needed `react-native-keyevent` for a feature within the `@frontend/core` package, so added it as a dependency there first.

 ## Dependency vs Peer Dependency - What should you use?